sThalham/Quest4FMR/README.md

 # Quest4FMR

 ## Introduction
-**TorchMultimodal** This repository contains functions for extracting the spatial tokens of different Vision-Language foundation models.
+**Multimodal Foundation Models for Robotics** This repository contains functions for extracting the spatial tokens of different Vision-Language foundation models.

 ## Installation